raianrith/buddyai/README.md

 # buddyai

-You can access and play around with the webb app using buddyai.streamlit.app
+You can access and play around with the webb app using :

+## www.buddyai.streamlit.app